 At the very least, there is a need for clarity around how subpoenas can and will be used in the context of therapeutic relationships.
 At present there is great confusion amongst both clients and practitioners.
-If the family courts are to continue accessing such sensitive material, then access to that material should at least be 'both predictable and justifiable.'
-180
+If the family courts are to continue facilitating access to such sensitive material, then the means of access should at least be 'both predictable and justifiable', 194 though the role of judicial discretion in family law matters is recognized.
+It is also acknowledged that best practice guides in and of themselves do not ensure best practice.
+195